Emily Sadka: Early life

 Sadka was the eldest daughter of Sassoon Samuel Sadka and his wife, Sarah, Jews originating from Baghdad.
-She was the grandniece of Moshe Sadka, the Chief Rabbi of Baghdad, and the cousin of Singapore Chief Minister, David Marshall.
+She was the grandniece of Moshe Sadka, the Chief Rabbi of Baghdad, and the cousin of Singapore Chief Minister David Marshall.
 Her younger sister Mercy Sadka was the first female neurologist in Western Australia.

 She studied at the Raffles Girls' School from 1928 to 1935, then joined the special Scholarship Class at Raffles Institute, in 1935, at the age of 16.
 She was underage for the examination at that time and sat again the following year.
 In December 1937, it was announced that she had won the British Malayan Queen's Scholarship that provided pass to and back from England, together with the cost of education at Oxford, Cambridge, or any other university, for up to four years.
 She had been the first Jewish woman to have won this scholarship.
 Other winners were Lim Chong Eu (18) of the Penang Free School who would go on to become Chief Minister of Penang, Chin Kim Hong (19) of the King Edward VIII School in Taiping and Mohamed Ismail bin Mohamed Ali (19) of Victoria Institution in Selangor.
-She read modern history at St. Hilda's College, Oxford where she obtained a B.A.
-(First Class Hons.) in History in 1941.
+She read modern history at St. Hilda's College, Oxford where she obtained a BA (first-class honours) degree in history in 1941.

 She learnt Russian and the Scandinavian languages and in 1942, won a Carnegie Grant to carry out research in Soviet Administration in the former Czarist colonies of Central Asia.
-In 1946 she had attended the London County Council evening classes in literature and current events and gave a series of talks on the Soviet Union for the Marylebone Literary Institute.
+In 1946, she had attended the London County Council evening classes in literature and current events and gave a series of talks on the Soviet Union for the Marylebone Literary Institute.
 She had also served on the committee of the International Youth Centre in London.
-By September 1947, she was in Australia on break, her work on the subject was nearing completion, and she was planning the presentation of her Ph.D. thesis to take place in England in 1948.
+By September 1947, she was in Australia on break, her work on the subject was nearing completion, and she was planning the presentation of her doctoral thesis to take place in England in 1948.